Dennis Nilsen: 195 Melrose Avenue

 Duffey's body was first placed upon a kitchen chair, then upon the bed on which he had been strangled.
-The body was repeatedly kissed, complimented and caressed by Nilsen, both before and after he had masturbated while sitting upon the stomach of the corpse.
+The body was repeatedly kissed, complimented, and caressed by Nilsen, both before and after he had masturbated while sitting upon the stomach of the corpse.
 For two days, Duffey's body was stowed in a cupboard, before Nilsen noted signs of bloating; therefore, "he went straight under the floorboards".

 Following Duffey's murder, Nilsen began to kill with increasing frequency.
 Before the end of 1980, he killed a further five victims and attempted to murder one other; only one of these victims whom Nilsen murdered, 26-year-old William Sutherland, has ever been identified.
 Nilsen's recollections of the unidentified victims were vague, but he graphically recalled how each victim had been murdered and just how long the body had been retained before dissection.
 One unidentified victim killed in November had moved his legs in a cycling motion as he was strangled (Nilsen is known to have absented himself from work between 11 and 18 November, likely due to this particular murder); another unidentified victim Nilsen had unsuccessfully attempted to resuscitate, before sinking to his knees and sobbing, then spitting at his own image as he looked at himself in the mirror.
 On another occasion, he had lain in bed alongside the body of an unidentified victim as he listened to the classical theme Fanfare for the Common Man before bursting into tears.

-Inevitably, the accumulated bodies beneath Nilsen's floorboards attracted insects and created a foul odour—particularly throughout summer months.
+Inevitably, the accumulated bodies beneath Nilsen's floorboards attracted insects and created a foul odour – particularly throughout the summer months.
 On occasions when Nilsen disinterred victims from beneath the floorboards, he noted that the bodies were covered with pupae and infested with maggots; some victims' heads had maggots crawling out of eye sockets and mouths.
 He placed deodorants beneath the floorboards and sprayed insecticide about the flat twice daily, but the odour of decay and the presence of flies remained.

 In late 1980, Nilsen removed and dissected the bodies of each victim killed since December 1979 and burned them upon a communal bonfire he had constructed on waste ground behind his flat.
 To disguise the smell of the burning flesh of the six dissected bodies placed upon this pyre, Nilsen crowned the bonfire with an old car tyre.
 Three neighbourhood children stood to watch this particular bonfire, and Nilsen later wrote in his memoirs that he felt it would have seemed "in order" if he had seen these three children "dancing around a mass funeral pyre".
 When the bonfire had been reduced to ashes and cinders, Nilsen used a rake to search the debris for any recognisable bones.
 Noting a skull was still intact, he smashed it to pieces with his rake.